wolpert/svarm/docs/Design.md

 The two UUIDs are hashed together which generates the AES256 key used to encrypt/decrypt the tables.
 (The mechanism to add a data node to a control plane will be documented in the control plane flow.)

+### Physical tables

+Initially, the node implementation is a separate datasource instance per Tenant table.
+The reasons to do this includes:
+1. Easy cleanup by file deletion.
+2. Liquibase can be used without having to worry about different table names.
+3. Overhead is minor
+4. Quick to build.

+I have a feeling this will need to change in the future, but I'd like to get to that point.
+Is this tech debt?
+Not necessarily.
+This seems like a good way to use HSQLDB at this point.
+Folks with a better idea are welcome to comment.

 ## Control